Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Numerical setup and examples

 computing a distributionally exact solution of this form is a delicate process.
 Thus we check the convergence numerically by comparing the approximations with another Euler approximation on a much finer mesh.

-More precisely, the Euler approximation is implemented for \eqref{linearnonhomogeneousfbm} with several values of $H$.
-We fix the time interval as $[0, T] = [0.0, 1.0]$, the initial condition as $X_0 \sim \mathcal{N}(0, 1),$ set the resolution for the target approximation to $N_{\textrm{tgt}} = 2^{18}$, choose the time steps for the convergence test as $\Delta t_N = 1/N$, with $N = 2^6, \ldots, 2^9,$ and use $M = 200$ samples for the Monte-Carlo estimate of the strong error.
-The fBm noise term is generated with the $\mathcal{O}(N\log N)$ fast Fourier transform (FFT) method of Davies and Harte, as presented in \cite{DiekerMandjes2003} (see also \cite[Section 14.4]{HanKloeden2017}). \cref{taborderdepHfBm} shows the obtained convergence estimates, for a number of Hurst parameters, which is illustrated in \cref{figorderdepHfBm}, matching the theoretical estimate of $p = \min\{H+1/2, 1\}.$
+The fractional Browninan motion noise term is generated with the $\mathcal{O}(N\log N)$ fast Fourier transform (FFT) method of Davies and Harte, as presented in \cite{DiekerMandjes2003} (see also \cite[Section 14.4]{HanKloeden2017}). \cref{taborderdepHfBm} shows the obtained convergence estimates, for a number of Hurst parameters, which is illustrated in \cref{figorderdepHfBm}, matching the theoretical estimate of $p = \min\{H+1/2, 1\}.$

-\subsection{Population dynamics with harvest}
+\subsubsection{Population dynamics with harvest}

 Here, we consider a population dynamics problem modeled by a logistic equation with random coefficients, loosely inspired by \cite[Section 15.2]{HanKloeden2017}, with an extra term representing harvest: